Testing an Agent

 - The

-- Use custom payload data for tracking and response handling.
+toemail address must belong to a valid application user. - Use custom payload data for tracking and response handling.

 - The

-actions in the request payload to present users with interactive buttons.
+actionsin the request payload to present users with interactive buttons.